Contrast-Security-OSS/azure-aks-example/README.md

 You can run netflicks within a Kubernetes cluster, tested on local OSX via Kubernetes cluster running on Docker Desktop and Microsoft AKS.

+### Create a kubernetes secret to store Contrast Agent configurations

+### Deploy Netflicks to an AKS cluster

 1.)
 Make sure your AKS cluster can pull images from your ACR - more information found [here](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration)

 2.)
 Find the manifests in 'kubernetes/manifests'